Bryce Harper headed to Philadelphia on record $330M deal: report | CBC Sports

 Bryce Harper headed to Philadelphia on record $330M deal: report

-A person familiar with the negotiations tells The Associated Press that Bryce Harper and the Philadelphia Phillies have agreed to a $330 million US, 13-year contract, the largest deal in baseball history.
+Bryce Harper and the Philadelphia Phillies have agreed to a $330 million US, 13-year contract, the largest deal in baseball history, a person familiar with the negotiations told The Associated Press.

-The person spoke to the AP on condition of anonymity Thursday because the agreement is subject to a successful physical.

 A 26-year-old all-star outfielder, Harper topped the $325 million, 13-year agreement outfielder Giancarlo Stanton reached before the 2015 season with the Miami Marlins.